By MICK ROBERTS ©

 At least four publicans have died inside its ancient walls – not to mention the many inquests – which can only lead to the assumption that the old inn is home to more than spirits of the alcoholic type.
 This is the story of one of Sydney’s earliest pubs, firstly known as the Stonemasons’ Arms, and later the Victoria Inn.

 Although from a different age and time, the expectations of customers within the convict-cut sandstone walls of the building, remain unchallenged.
-The clanking of cutlery, the laughter and merriment – expected with good beer and food – can be heard today, as much as it was in colonial Sydney.
+The clanking of cutlery, the laughter and merriment – expected with good beer and food – could be heard, as much as it was in colonial Sydney during my 2012 visit.

-Hospitality was the purpose of Edward Turner’s Stonemasons Arms, and, for me, pleasingly that purpose continues.
-Although no longer a pub in the true sense of the word, the German style beer café, with its generously stocked bar, is continuing the tradition of supplying hospitality, which, in my books makes Essen, clearly Sydney’s oldest drinking establishment.
+Hospitality was the purpose of Edward Turner’s Stonemasons Arms, and, for me, it was pleasingly that purpose was continuing at the time.
+Although no longer a pub in the true sense of the word, the German style beer café, with its generously stocked bar, continued the tradition of supplying hospitality, which, in my books made Essen, clearly Sydney’s oldest drinking establishment at that time.

 The Rocks’ pub, The Lord Nelson, built in 1836 and licensed to serve liquor in 1841, has long claimed the title of Sydney’s oldest licensed premises.
-However, the former Stonemasons’ Arms, on the opposite side of the city, was serving ale two years before the Lord Nelson was built, and seven years before it was licensed as a pub.
+However, the former Stonemasons’ Arms in 2012, on the opposite side of the city, was serving ale two years before the Lord Nelson was built, and seven years before it was licensed as a pub.

-The story begins when Turner was refused permission to open a pub by the name of the Stonemasons’ Arms in Upper Kent Street during October 1833.
-He purchased property in nearby Parramatta Street – better known today as Broadway – where his second attempt at opening a pub by the same name was successful.
+The story of the Stonemasons’ Arms begins when Turner was refused permission to open a pub by the name in Upper Kent Street during October 1833.
+He purchased property in nearby Parramatta Street – better known today as Broadway – where his second attempt at opening a pub with the Stonemasons’ Arms was successful.

 Sydney Town had been good to convict Turner, who was sent to New South Wales for the term of his natural life for his part in the Pentrich Rebellion, an almost farcical attempt to over-throw the English Crown to make way for a republic in 1817.